 We much prefer living plants to cut flowers: they provide the oxygen that we breathe, and last a lot longer as well.
 But if you’re a sucker for long-stemmed roses or other bouquet options, there are some organic flower companies like Organic Bouquet.
 Or, make a last-minute run to your local farmers market.
 We must say, though, that at $23 for a single long stemmed rose, a potted plant is much cheaper, greener and better in every way.

 Escape the cheesy Hallmark monopoly and make your own!
 The personal touch will go a long way with friends and loved ones who are tired of cliche Valentines day lines.
 And even for the artistically-impaired, never fear.
 As the old adage goes, it’s the thought that counts.
 Really.

-Chocolate We love organic options like Vere Goods, Dagoba, and Green & Black.
-Fortunately for you last minute shoppers, you can find these varieties at most local gourmet/health food stores.
+We love organic options like Vere Goods, Dagoba, and Green & Black’s Fortunately for you last-minute shoppers, you can find these varieties at most local gourmet/health food stores.
 Green & Black’s even has a store locator function on their website.

-Jewelry We’ll talk a bit more about this later – but look to eco-minded jewelers like GreenKarat for environmentally friendly fancy jewelry.
+Look to eco-minded jewelers like Brilliant Earth for environmentally friendly and ethical fancy jewelry.

 19-Year-Old Develops Ocean Cleanup Array That Could Remove 7,250,000 Tons Of Plastic From the World's Oceans